-- Within two days of the student returning to school, he/she should present a note or document to the attendance office indicating the: - date(s) of absence(s) - o reason(s) for the absence(s) - All notes from parents or guardians must be signed and dated with a telephone number where the parent or guardian can be reached to verify both the note and the signature. - Five parent notes will be accepted for absences for the school year.
-All additional absences, students must submit a doctor's note for an absence to be considered excused. - Students are responsible for placing ALL excuses (doctors notes and parent notes) in the drop box outside of the counseling suite. - Legal excuses are outlined in the Richmond County Board of Education Code of Student Conduct handbook. - The student/parent should maintain a personal file of all absences.
+Within two days of the student returning to school, he/she should present a note or document to the guidance office indicating the:

+- date(s) of absence(s) - reason(s) for the absence(s)

+All notes from parents or guardians must be signed and dated with a telephone number where the parent or guardian can be reached to verify both the note and the signature.
-Missed Work Due to Absence:

-The student is responsible for collecting all assignments before leaving or immediately upon return.
-Missed work must be made up within 5 school days of the student's return to school.

-College Visits:

-Students are allowed three college visits between their junior and senior years, which must be requested and approved by Dr. Driggers office prior to attending the visit.
-You must turn in your visit agenda and/or confirmation form from the college to the attendance clerk.
+Five parent notes will be accepted for absences for the school year.
+For all additional absences, students MUST submit a doctor's note for that absence to be considered excused.

+Students are responsible for placing ALL excuses (doctor notes and parent notes) in the drop box outside of the counseling suite.

+Legal excuses are outlined in the Richmond County Board of Education Code of Student Conduct handbook.

+The student/parent should maintain a personal file of all absences and excuses.

-Early Dismissal:
+Early Dismissal

-If a student leaves school before 3:10 pm, the student will present a written note from a parent or guardian explaining the need to leave school early.
+If a student is to leave school before 3:20 pm, the student will present a written note from a parent or guardian explaining the need to leave school early.
 The note must be signed and dated by a parent or guardian.
 For security purposes, we will verify notes using phone numbers that we have on file.
-The student and parent should maintain a personal file of all early dismissals.

 EARLY DISMISSALS SHOULD BE KEPT TO A MINIMUM.